 The POWs were fed relatively well.
 The POWs cooked the food on deck on halves of 55-gallon drums that were used for wood-burning stoves.
 Large cauldrons were placed on the drums to cook the rice.
 This worked well as long as the weather was good.
 It was impossible for food to be cooked during the storm.

 The ship sailed through a storm and arrived at Takao, Formosa, on March 27 and loaded more cargo.
 Since the storm caused the hold to get wet, many of the POWs ended up with colds or the flu.
-The ship sailed from Takao on April 3 and went to Nagasaki before arriving at Osaka on April 9.
+The ship sailed from Takao on April 3 and went to Nagasaki before arriving in Osaka on April 9.
 The POWs remained in the ship’s hold until April 10.
 Although most of the POWs from the ship were sent to Hitachi POW Camp, Melvin appears to have been sent to Tokyo #1.
 This is known because Melvin’s name is found on a handwritten roster from April 1944 of POWs held at Tokyo #1 which was also known as Kawasaki Camp.
 The camp appears to have opened with the arrival of the POWs.

 What is known about the camp is its commanding officer went to school in the United States so the POWs appear to have received better treatment.
 When they went to work in the mine, the Japanese civilians also appear to have treated them fairly well.
 The majority of POWs did not remain in the camp long and were transferred to other camps in August 1944.

 It is known Melvin was sent to Aisho Camp which was located on the side of a mountain.
 He was POW #141.
 Living conditions in the camp were atrocious.
 The camp had a limited amount of water because the water line to the camp was broken.
 This meant they could not wash after working and for cooking.
 The POW kitchen was 40 feet from the latrines resulting in flies being everywhere in the kitchen.
-The Japanese also did not supply lids for the cooking utensils.
+The Japanese also did not supply lids for cooking utensils.
 The Japanese guard in charge of the POW mess stole food for himself that was meant for them.
 POWs reported he was seen carrying sacks of rice and sugar, assigned to them, from the camp.

 In the camp, the POWs slept in two barracks that were inadequately heated and during the cold nights, the POWs had only thin blankets to cover themselves with.
 Their beds were two platforms that went around the perimeter of each building.
 On the mats were lice-infested straw mats that they slept on.
 The Red Cross blankets that were sent to the camp, for the POWs, were issued to the guards.

 The Japanese misappropriated the Red Cross packages for themselves and stored them in a warehouse inside the camp.
-Besides the blankets, they also took chocolate, canned meats, fruit, and milk, and clothing meant for the POWs.
+Besides the blankets, they also took chocolate, canned meats, fruit, milk, and clothing meant for the POWs.
 Since a certain number of POWs had to report for work each day, the Japanese medic in charge of the sickbay, sent men to work who were too sick to do heavy work.
-The Japanese also withheld medicine and medical supplies sent for POW use and used it for themselves.
+The Japanese also withheld medicine and medical supplies sent for POW use and used them for themselves.

 Meals for the POWs were always the same.
 It was a mixture of barley, maize, Indian corn, and rice.
 Once a month the Japanese slaughtered a horse for the civilian workers, and the POWs got the bones which they cooked for days to soften them.
 They were then divided among the POWs.